 My photography series On Foreign Grounds in a group exhibition in the Faculty of Art and Design, University of Lapland.
 The exhibition was curated by the director of the Photographic Gallery Hippolyte Henna Harri.

 Our Meetings exhibition in Vaasa City Art Hall consists of young peoples’ dreams and future hopes in Namibia, South-Africa and Europe.
 During the exhibition we organized two workshops in order to develop and study decision-making, communality and city planning in youth communities.
 The exhibition brings together young people living in different countries and continents, and asks how the political, regional and societal changes affect on young people.
-The aim is to give voice and visibility to young people and empower them through art.
 The exhibition was organized together with Professor Satu Miettinen and Service-Designer Reetta Kerola.

 Over a period of a spring and summer in 2013, 16 young artists photographed their living environments in Finland, Estonia, the Netherlands, Poland, Croatia, Slovenia and Russia.
 The Such an Early Spring exhibition demonstrates how young people interpret the social changes, cultural diversity and everyday experiences that are attached to their living surroundings.
 The exhibition and research has been funded by the Finnish Cultural Foundation.

 Photographs by: Daria Akimenko, Roselinde Bon, Daria Maroń-Ptak, Mari Mäkiranta, Anka Simoncic, Alexandra Shpiro & Ana Žolnir.

 Detail of the installation.
 Photographs by: Daria Akimenko, Rovaniemi, Finland and Ana Žolnir, Celje, Slovenia.
 Installation by: Daria Akimenko & Mari Mäkiranta